- 05 Jul 2006

 Economic and Technical Drivers of Technology Choice: Browsers

-Executive Summary — Did Microsoft defeat Netscape in the browser war because its technology was better, or because MS created a better business strategy?
+Overview — Did Microsoft defeat Netscape in the browser war because its technology was better, or because MS created a better business strategy?
 The authors draw on the 1996-1999 browser battles to examine technical progress versus economic forces in driving diffusion on new technologies.
 Key concepts include:

 - Rapid expansion of demand for PCs allowed Internet Explorer to capture new browser users and swamp the number of existing users of Netscape in the 1990s.